Skip to content. | Skip to navigation

 Pre-Veterinary Information

-Important information for students interested in Veterinary School:
+Important Information for Students Interested in Veterinary School

-• Many veterinary schools require more biology courses than most medical schools
+• Many veterinary schools require more biology courses than most medical schools.

-• While many programs will consider applicants who have completed 90 undergraduate credits the more coursework completed the stronger the application.
-Finishing your bachelors degree is recommended.
+• While many programs will consider applicants who have completed 90 undergraduate credits, the more coursework completed the stronger the application.
+Finishing your Bachelors Degree is recommended.

-• The average GPA for admitted students is between 3.5-3.7
+• The average GPA for admitted students is between 3.5-3.7.

-• Experience with animals particularly in a veterinary capacity is crucial to your application
+• Experience with animals particularly in a veterinary capacity is crucial to your application.

-• Animal experience and veterinary experience may be different depending on the veterinary school
+• Animal experience and veterinary experience may be different depending on the veterinary school.

-The American Pre-Veterinary Medical Association - Great information for students interested in veterinary medicine
+The American Pre-Veterinary Medical Association—Great information for students interested in veterinary medicine

 American Veterinary Medical Association

-Long Island Aquarium, Riverhead NY
+Long Island Aquarium, Riverhead, New York

 An internship at the Long Island Aquarium is a great way for interested students to gain firsthand educational experience in the dynamic, real-world setting of a busy Aquarium.

-• Applicants must be enrolled in a 2- or 4-year college or university, with a major relevant to the position for which he/she is applying;
+• Applicants must be enrolled in a 2- or 4-year college or university, with a major relevant to the position for which he/she is applying.

-• Applicants must be able to work a minimum of 120 hours (8-10 hours per week);
+• Applicants must be able to work a minimum of 120 hours (8-10 hours per week).

 • Applicants are responsible for their own lodging and transportation.

-• Fall: July 15
+Fall: July 15

-• Winter: November 15
+Winter: November 15

-• Spring: December 15
+Spring: December 15

-• Summer: April 15
+Summer: April 15

 Cummings School of Veterinary Medicine, Tufts University

 This unique career exploration program will provide students with the opportunity to attend lectures from Tufts faculty and veterinary students, and discuss the realities of a veterinary education with them.
 Students will get a first-hand look at the demands of veterinary school as they shadow a fourth year DVM candidate in the clinics as they perform their medicine and surgery rotations.
+For more information, visit the Adventures in Veterinary Medicine page.

 New England Wildlife Center, Massachusetts

 Interns are responsible for foraging for wildlife foods, dietary design and preparation, cleaning, husbandry, administration of medications, assisting with medical and surgical procedures, hospital maintenance, and release of patients into appropriate habitats.
+For more information, visit the New England Wildlife Center website.

-How To Become A Pre-Vet Tech
+How to Become a Vet Tech

 Document Actions